Koen Casteels: Club career

 When Diego Benaglio left Wolfsburg in June 2017, Casteels signed a new three-year contract with the club and was given the number 1 shirt.
 He appeared in all of the club's 34 Bundesliga matches during the 2017−18 season.

+On 2 September 2023, Casteels announced that he would leave at the end of the 2023−24 Bundesliga season.

+On 10 June 2024, Casteels joined newly promoted Saudi Pro League club Al-Qadsiah on a three-year contract.
+He won the league's Golden Glove in his first season, having kept 14 clean sheets.

 International career

 Casteels was first called up to the senior Belgium team in May 2013.
 He was going to be part of Belgium's 2014 FIFA World Cup squad but failed to recover from an injury and was replaced by Silvio Proto and then Sammy Bossut.

 Manager Roberto Martínez often chose four goalkeepers in his international selections, and as the 2018 FIFA World Cup only permitted three, Casteels battled with Matz Sels for the final space behind Thibaut Courtois and Simon Mignolet.
 He was eventually chosen for the final 23-man squad to go to Russia.

 Casteels made his full international debut on 8 September 2020, in a 5–1 win over Iceland for the UEFA Nations League.

+Casteels was part of the Belgium squad at the 2022 FIFA World Cup, but again did not play a minute.

+After Courtois fell out with national team coach Domenico Tedesco, Casteels was chosen as first choice, with Tedesco describing him as one of the best in the world.
+Casteels played in all of Belgium's games at UEFA Euro 2024 and impressed, making important saves and also recording an assist in their 2–0 win over Romania.

+On 10 March 2025, Casteels announced that he had quit the national team in frustration over the decision to bring Courtois back into the fold.